banisterious/obsidian-oneirometrics/docs/developer/implementation/architecture-decisions.md

 # OneiroMetrics Architecture Decisions

-This document tracks important architecture decisions that need to be made during the refactoring process.
-Each question includes options with pros and cons to help guide decision-making.
-All implementation details for these decisions have been incorporated into the comprehensive [refactoring plan](./refactoring-plan-2025.md).
-For the full technical implementation of these decisions, including code examples and timelines, refer to the refactoring plan document.
+This document tracks important architecture decisions that were made during the refactoring process.
+Each question includes options with pros and cons that guided decision-making.
+All implementation details for these decisions have been incorporated into the comprehensive refactoring plan (now archived in `docs/archive/refactoring-2025/`).
+For the current architecture overview, please refer to the architecture documentation in `docs/developer/architecture/overview.md`.

 ## 1. Interface Design Strategy - DECIDED